 Offers a vast collection of digitized images and documents on British involvement in the First World War.
 The collection includes digitized soldiers’ service and pension records, British war diaries, Women’s Auxiliary Service records, to name just a few.

 The First World War: Sources for History, National Archives & the Imperial War Museum

-The online exhibition makes available a selection of varied WWI source material (documents, film and sound) held by The National Archives and the Imperial War.
+The online exhibition makes available a selection of varied WWI source material (documents, film and sound) held by The National Archives and the Imperial War Museum.
 The main galleries, “The First World War, 1914-18” and “Aftermath,” feature documents giving an overview of the overall history of the war and its consequences.
 “Britain and the War” looks at its effect on Britain.
 “The Military Conflict” provides examples of records relating to the fighting, while “Service Records for the First World War” introduces visitors to the main categories of service records.

 Collections Search, Imperial War Museums, London

 A catalogue of more than 600,000 items, including aircraft, weapons, interviews, music, posters, letters and more from the Imperial War Museums' collections.
 90,000 objects also have digitized images, sound or video.

 The First World War Poetry Archive, University of Oxford

 An online repository of more than 7,000 items of text, images, audio and video.
 The archive consists of collections of primary material from major poets of the period.
 This is supplemented by a comprehensive range of multimedia artifacts from the Imperial War Museums, a separate archive of over 6,500 items contributed by the general public (see “The Great War Archive” at http://www.oucs.ox.ac.uk/ww1lit/gwa/), and a set of specially developed educational resources.

 A collection of articles on the causes, events and people of WWI, as well as virtual tours, animated maps and other, largely copyrighted, material such as photographs.